infor-cloud/xtendm3/docs/examples/dynamicTableExtension.md

 ---

-## Description !!!
+## Description
 Dynamic Table Extension is a type of extension, that allows user to create a new table inside a database, which can be used in data operation.
-The dynamic table is more flexible than the regular one.
 It allows user to use it multiple times from all the programs/extensions, not only inside a single created extension.
+All data can be operated using the [DatabaseAPI]{../../../docs/documentation/api-specification/database-api.md}.
+Dynamic tables bring flexibility when it comes to CRUD operations and data storage.

-## Use cases !!!
+## Use cases
 * Expanding the data functionality
 * Flexibility of data usage

-## Important note
-Always test the examples for your own solution before using them in production.
+* Data operations

 ## Step by step implementation
 ### 1. Create new extension